-Pacific Islands University aspires to be a leader in providing accessible, transformational, quality Christian higher education to the people of Micronesia, to the Pacific Islands, and to the ends of the earth.
+Pacific Islands University (PIU) aspires to be a leader in providing accessible, transformational, quality Christian higher education and ministry training to the people of Micronesia, to the Pacific Islands, and to the ends of the earth.

 PURPOSE & MISSION STATEMENT